Meet the farmers behind McDonald’s beef burgers

 Meet the Fouries

-The Fourie Vennotskaap farm, established in 1911 by Matthys Fourie, has a rich history spanning four generations.
+The Fourie Vennootskap farm, established in 1911 by Matthys Fourie, has a rich history spanning four generations.
 Despite facing numerous challenges in the early years, Matthys worked tirelessly to lay the foundations for a successful family business in cattle farming.

 In 1947, the family started dairy farming with Red Polled X Afrikaners cows, supplying milk to the cheese factory in Reivilo.
 By 1963, they had shifted their focus to meat production.